 What is GDPR-compliant CCTV?

 GDPR compliance in CCTV is the process of ensuring that your CCTV system complies with the UK GDPR.
-According to the UK GDPR, organisations need to be upfront about handling personal data and get permission from users before gathering their personal info.
+According to the UK GDPR, organizations need to be upfront about handling personal data and get permission from users before gathering their personal info.
 To comply with UK GDPR, you must also make sure your CCTV system meets these basic requirements:

 1. Have a clear purpose statement